singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 Both are good solutions, though, and both should be discussed with your interviewer.

 **9.5       Cache:** Imagine a web server for a simplified search engine.
 This system has  100 machines to respond to search queries, which may then call out using processSearch(string  query) to another cluster of machines to actually get the result.
 The machine which responds to a given query is chosen at random, so you cannot guarantee that the same machine will always respond to the same request.
 The method  processSearch is very expensive.
 Design a caching mechanism to cache the results of the most recent queries.
 Be sure to explain how you would update the cache when data changes.

 SOLUTION

 ---

 Before getting into the design of this system, we first have to understand what the question means.
 Many of the details are somewhat ambiguous, as is expected in questions like this.
-We will make reasonable assumptions for the purposes of this solution, but you should discuss these details-in depth-with your inter- viewer.
+We will make reasonable assumptions for the purposes of this solution, but you should discuss these details-in depth-with your interviewer.

 **Assumptions**